amplify-education/serverless-domain-manager/README.md

 # Known Issues
 * (5/23/2017) CloudFormation does not support changing the base path from empty to something or vice a versa.
 You must run `sls remove` to remove the base path mapping.
-* (5/23/2017) Amazon Certificate Manager only allows certificates from the `us-east-1` region certificates for use with CloudFront, and by extension, API Gateway Custom Domains (Results in a BadRequestException: Certificate name must be specified...).

 # Responsible Disclosure
 If you have any security issue to report, contact project maintainers privately.